Chicago Travel Costs: The Honest Budget Guide

 Affiliate disclosure: This post contains affiliate links.
 If you book or buy something through these links, I may earn a small commission at no extra cost to you.
 I only recommend things I genuinely use or believe in.
 Learn more.

-Chicago surprised us on budget.
-We expected it to be expensive — it’s a major US city — and instead found one of the most value-friendly big cities in the country.
-The lakefront is free.
-The architecture river cruise is genuinely worth every dollar.
+Chicago surprises most visitors when it comes to cost.
+It’s a major US city, but the cost structure is different from New York or Boston — the lakefront is free, the L train is $2.50 a ride, and you can eat extraordinarily well for very little.
+The architecture river cruise is worth every dollar.
 And a Chicago-style hot dog at Portillo’s might be the best $6 you spend on any trip.
 Here’s exactly what everything costs, so you can plan with real numbers rather than guesses.

 Quick Summary: Chicago Daily Budget